vivekvr1/vivekvr/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🔭 I'm a Generative AI Engineer with a strong background in AI, specializing in vector databases, LLM frameworks, and cloud deployments.
 - 🚀 I'm passionate about building state-of-the-art AI solutions and contributing to the open-source community.
-- 💻 I have experience with various tools and technologies including LangChain, LlamaIndex, Streamlit, Flask, Llama2, Mistral, OpenAI, Google Gemini Pro, ChromaDB, Pinecone, DataStax, AWS Bedrock, and Hugging Face Spaces.
+- 💻 I have experience with various tools and technologies including LangChain, Streamlit, Flask, Llama2, Mistral, OpenAI, Google Gemini Pro, ChromaDB, Pinecone  and Hugging Face Spaces.
 - 🌱 I'm currently exploring the latest advancements in AI, including fine-tuning with custom data, vector embedding, NLP, and neural network optimization.
 - 💬 Ask me about my recent projects like the ATS Resume LLM App, Text to SQL LLM App, and Advanced Q&A Chatbots with DataStax and Vector Embedding.